CluedIn-io/Cluedin-Docker-Local-Deployment/README.md

 docker-compose logs -f server
 ```

 The server will be ready when you see the message `Server Started`.
-Open your browser and the CluedIn should be available under [https://app.127.0.0.1.xip.io](https://app.127.0.0.1.xip.io).
+Open your browser and CluedIn should be available under [https://app.127.0.0.1.xip.io](https://app.127.0.0.1.xip.io).

 In order to use CluedIn you need to create an *organization*.
 There are two ways to do this